vasilikikou/consistent_bioTempRE/README.md

 "llm_requests" folder.
 You can add your "api_key" in the "connection.py" script and then, run "main.py" with your specified parameters
 (run ``python main.py --help`` for a detailed list of the arguments).
+The responses will be saved in the path provided in the form of json files, one json file per report.

 [comment]: <> (## Temporal consistency and evaluation)